Which of the following is an attribute of living things? | Channels for Pearson+

 1

 Step 1: Begin by understanding the characteristics of living things.
-Living organisms exhibit specific attributes that distinguish them from non-living entities.
-These include organization at the cellular level, metabolism, reproduction, and the ability to respond to environmental stimuli.
+Living organisms share several key attributes, such as the ability to respond to environmental stimuli, reproduce, grow, maintain homeostasis, and require energy for survival.

+Step 2: Analyze the options provided in the question.
+Evaluate each statement to determine whether it aligns with the characteristics of living things.

-Step 2: Analyze each option provided in the question.
-For example, 'Ability to respond to environmental stimuli' is a hallmark of living organisms, as they can detect and react to changes in their surroundings.
+Step 3: Consider the first option, 'They respond to environmental stimuli.'
+This is a fundamental characteristic of living organisms, as they can detect and react to changes in their environment to maintain homeostasis or adapt to conditions.

-Step 3: Evaluate the option 'Inability to reproduce.'
-Reproduction is a fundamental characteristic of living organisms, so this option contradicts the definition of living things.
+Step 4: Evaluate the second option, 'They cannot reproduce.'
+This statement is incorrect because reproduction is a defining feature of living organisms, allowing them to pass on genetic material to offspring.

-Step 4: Consider the option 'Absence of metabolism.'
-Metabolism refers to the chemical processes that occur within a living organism to maintain life.
-The absence of metabolism would indicate a non-living entity.
+Step 5: Assess the remaining options: 'They are always unicellular' and 'They do not require energy for survival.'
+Both are incorrect because living organisms can be multicellular, and all living things require energy to perform essential functions like growth, repair, and reproduction.

 Watch next